btholt/complete-intro-to-react-v9/lessons/03-tools/E-vite.md

 Our end result that we want from a build tool is that

-- We can separate files out for code organization and have a tool stitch them together for us
+- We can have separate files out for code organization and have a tool stitch them together for us
 - We can include external, third-party libraries from npm (like React!)
 - The tool will optimize the code for us by minifying and other optimizing techniques